 Granulated cork Properties and uses.
 Have you ever heard of granulated cork?
 If not, then you should definitely learn something about them – it’s another wonderful offspring of a cork.
 It appears that granules can be made from the bark of a cork oak.
 What do cork granules do?

 First, they can be made in all possible sizes and densities, which means that they can either be very large or very small.
 It makes them pretty universal and means they can be used in many situations.

-Create art with cork
+Creating art with cork

-After receiving granulated cork, you may ask the students to use it as texture or to create special effects on their painting or other work of art.
-It may result in an interesting effect and it sure improves the creativity.
-Not to mention all the fun you will have during the class.
+After receiving granulated cork, you can ask students to use it as a texture or to create special effects on their painting or other artwork.
+This can lead to an interesting effect and improve creativity.
+Not to mention the fun you will have during the class.

-On the other hand, it’s not a suitable filler for every type of package, obviously and you should make sure that the receiver knows about the filler, so they don’t accidentally spill all the granules on them.
-Although, it surely would be a funny joke, now that I think of it.
+On the other hand, it is of course not a suitable filler for every type of packaging and you should make sure the recipient knows about the filler so that all of the granules are not accidentally spilled on it.
+Though it would surely be a funny joke now that I think of it.
 Maybe it’s a little Halloween prank idea?